FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 connections between the web page and the Application Server, and the connections between the Application Server and the **Kurento Media Server** remains the same.
 Please refer to the sections above to refresh your understanding:

--   Backend - WebSocket Connection
+-   Backend - WebSocket Connection.
--   Backend - Connecting to Kurento
+-   Backend - Connecting to Kurento.
--   Frontend - JavaScript on the rendered page
+-   Frontend - JavaScript on the rendered page.

 ### Backend - Adding a built-in Filter to a Media Pipeline